-The food measure, which affects allergic travelers since they must carry-on their own safe foods and avoid cross-contact, was drawn to Allergic Living’s attention by a travel agent serving families traveling to Disney World in Orlando.
-On her Facebook page, Jennifer Hardy also warned travelers that the TSA is “checking all food (candy, snacks, fruits)” at Orlando International Airport.”
+The food measure, which affects allergic travelers since they must carry-on their own safe foods and avoid cross-contact, was drawn to Allergic Living’s attention by a travel agent.
+On her Facebook page, Jennifer Hardy, who serves families traveling to Disney World, also warned that the TSA is “checking all food (candy, snacks, fruits)” at Orlando International Airport.”

-As delays are being reported at Orlando and other airports, the TSA recommends an extra 20 minutes in addition to the two hours ahead of domestic flights.
-But for food allergy families, who often don’t have the option of buying safe meals or snacks on the plane, there is also the issue of keeping foods safe from other inadvertent cross-contact.
+For food allergy families, who often don’t have the option of buying safe meals or snacks on the plane, this raises the issue of keeping foods safe from other inadvertent cross-contact.
 This becomes a concern in the communal bins or when agents want to examine food.

 A woman from Cabot, Arkansas related her experience on Hardy’s page: “When I went to Orlando from Memphis, I was pulled over for additional screening and was told it was [because] I had lots of snacks in my bag.
 They swabbed every single snack.”
 Hardy says that a lot of families are traveling in October to attend Disney’s event Mickey’s Not-So-Scary Halloween Party, and they are carrying many snacks and candies.